bizarf/retrogame-db-python-api/README.md

 # retrogame-db-python-api

-This is just a personal project where I'm making an API for a retro video game themed database using FastAPI with PyMySQL.
+This is a project where I'm making an API for a retro video game themed database using FastAPI with PyMySQL.
+The goal is to test and showcase the Python and MySQL knowledge that I have gained.

 #### Install: